holiday flea at swamp rabbit cafe

 No dogs allowed.

-For seven weekends this season, stop by the Makers Collective temporary holiday shop to pickup handmade gifts, jewelry, and children’s items from tons of local artists.
+Stop by the Makers Collective temporary holiday shop to pickup handmade gifts, jewelry, and children’s items from tons of local artists.
 You can also check out the vendors featured at the shop on their website in advance.

 Indie Craft Parade Mini Markets